scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 Next, the command specifies the scheduling behavior of this job:Example scheduling syntax

-A value of */2 in the <hour> field specifies that this will execute every other hour. * indicates “every hour”, but adding /2 indicates “every 2nd occurrence”.
+A value of */2 in the [HOUR] field specifies that this executes every other hour. * indicates “every hour”, but adding /2 indicates “every 2nd occurrence”.
 Thus, every other hour.

-The * in the <day of month>, <month>, and <day of week> fields specify that this job will run every day of every month.
+The * in the [DAY-OF-MONTH], [MONTH], and [DAY-OF-WEEK] fields specify that this job runs every day of every month.

 Slurm command

-After the scheduling specifications, we have the actual command to be executed as a Slurm job.
-In this example, we usesacct.
+After the scheduling specifications comes the actual command to run as a Slurm job.
+This example usessacct.
 The sacct command is a Slurm CLI utility that provides detailed information about past jobs, including resource usage, status, and more.

 Example Slurm command with options

 --jobs=[JOB-ID-LIST] option for sacct specifies the job to retrieve information about.
-Replace [JOB-ID-LIST] with the job IDs you would like to query.
-This can be done by listing specific job IDs or by providing a range of job IDs.
+Replace [JOB-ID-LIST] with the job IDs you want to query.
+You can either list specific job IDs or provide a range of job IDs.

 The --format= option specifies what fields of information you want sacct to provide for each job.
 The names of these fields correspond with column names.